Jandini/Janda.Dot.CLI/README.md

  - As user I can see ".dots prerequisites" instead of "Elevating privileges..." when I call .dots install
  - As user I don't need .prerequisites as separate command
  - As user I want to run .pack, .build and .restore commands recursively only when '*' is given.
- - Fix endless loop when calling dotnet pack|build|restore and default solution does not exist.
+ - As user I want dotnet pack|build|restore to complete when default solution file does not exist so it not falls into endless loop
  - As user I can run .pack, .build and .restore commands only within single project by giving '.' parameter.
  - As developer I want all dot scripts to be stored in nuget package
  - As developer I want to validate that all commands are inside nuget package